NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1AnalysisHandler.md

 Analyze the given _event_ by reference.

 This function will call the AnalysisBase::analyze() function of all included analysis objects.

-TodoFilter/normalize the event here

-TodoTodoFind a way to cache the env call

 ### function analyze